Join the One Walk Virtual Step Challenge

 You can log your steps in the following ways:

 Connect a fitness app to your page.
-You can connect MapMyFitness, Strava or Fitbit to your One Walk Step Challenge page and the kms you walk will automatically be added to your fundraising page.
+You can connect MapMyFitness, Strava or Fitbit to your One Walk Virtual Challenge page and the kms you walk will automatically be added to your fundraising page.

 Click here for a guide on how to log your steps.